 When handling hazardous substances, the locally applicable safety instructions and instructions in the safety data sheets from the manufacturers of the auxiliary and operating materials must be complied with.

-Special care must be taken when handling concentrated acids.
-The regulations and notes in the safety data sheets for the handling of orthophosphoric acid (H3PO4) or hydrochloric acid (HCI) must be observed.
+Exercise particular caution when handling concentrated acids and the toxic strong oxidant sodium persulfate.
+Always observe the regulations and information in the safety data sheets for the handling of orthophosphoric acid (H3PO4), sulfuric acid (H2SO4) and sodium persulfate (Na2S2O8)!